rocky-linux/documentation/docs/books/admin_guide/12-network.md

     [root]# ping 192.168.1.10
     ```

-    To determine that the network card is functional, we must now ping its IP address.
-The network card, if the network cable is not connected, should be in a "down" state.
+    To determine the functionality of the network card, we must ping its IP address.
+If the network cable is not connected to the network card, it should be in a "down" state.

     If the ping does not work, first check the network cable to your network switch and reassemble the interface (see the `if up` command), then check the interface itself.